spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 ## Install Visual Studio Code

-Install VSCode?
+Install VS Code?
 What?
 This post is to set up WSL?
-Ok, so we're going to presume that this is going from nothing to being able to web dev, so we're going to need a text editor, and there's nothing out there at the moment that comes close to VSCode, if you already have a text editor installed then skip to the next part.
+Ok, so we're going to presume that this is going from nothing to being able to web dev, so we're going to need a text editor, and there's nothing out there at the moment that comes close to VS Code, if you already have a text editor installed then skip to the next part.

-Install the Windows version of VSCode from the [Download section] once installed we can enable WSL in the settings, the quickest way to do this is to open the integrated terminal in VSCode with the shortcut keys Ctrl+' 👈 that's and apostrophe.
+Install the Windows version of VS Code from the [Download section] once installed we can enable WSL in the settings, the quickest way to do this is to open the integrated terminal in VS Code with the shortcut keys Ctrl+' 👈 that's and apostrophe.
 You will be prompted to select your default terminal, select WSL Bash.